|

 default implementation of this method always returns

-- the Bean property descriptor for the given property.true
+pd - the Bean property descriptor for the given property.true if the property should be included;

-otherwise.protected Column[] buildAdditionalColumns()
+false otherwise.protected Column[] buildAdditionalColumns()

 Column